meher12/mean-bootcamp/README.md

 2. Using Mongoose ```npm install mongoose --save ```
    1. Add Schemas and Models in post.js file
    2. Creating a Post instance
+   3. Connect the Node Express App to MongoDB